 You can find your program SSCC Representative by following the links to your respective college:

-To complete the required training please watch the video below and complete the SSCC quiz.
-Once you have received a satisfactory score (6/7) you will complete the training requirement for LEAD accreditation.
+Online training is available for those not able to attend a face-to-face induction.
+To complete the online training, please watch the video below and complete the SSCC quiz.
+An SSCC student representative should be able to achieve a score of six or above on the quiz.
 If you have any questions, please email email@example.com.

 All new SSCC Student Representatives are required to attend face-to-face training to prepare you for your role.

 Register on Career Hub for an upcoming session.